Sexual Violence and Misconduct

 - Are enrolled in one or more courses, either credit or non-credit, through a college or university; or

-- Withdraw, transfer, or graduate after an alleged violation of the code of student conduct; or
+- Withdraw, transfer, or graduate after an alleged violation of the Student Code of Community Standards; or

 - Are not officially enrolled for a particular term but who have a continuing relationship with the college or university; or